mandapie/basic-angular-course/README.md

 # basic-angular-course
-A repo that consists of multiple projects as I learn from an Angular course from Udemy
+A repo that consists of multiple projects as I learn from an Angular course from [Jannick Leismann](https://www.udemy.com/course/complete-angular-14-course-learn-frontend-development)
+Each project has ReadMes of summaries of what I have learned/implemented.